 If you’ve ever filed a home insurance claim, it could have affected your insurance score, but it can also help you get coverage specific to your home.

 If your insurance agent has a heads-up about certain past home insurance claims, it could help them find coverage specific to the problems you’ve had with your home.
 They may also ask about past claims to determine your overall risk.
 So, make sure that you truly consider the reasons you need to file a home insurance claim before you file it.

 Answering all of these questions may seem stressful, but hopefully this list gives you more insight into why an agent needs this information.
-If you’re searching for home insurance quotes, our insurance experts can make the process even less of a headache and save you money!
-So, give us a call today, fill out our online form, or LiveChat one of our specialists to make sure you’re not missing out on the home insurance you need for an affordable rate.
+If you’re searching for home insurance quotes, our insurance professionals can make the process even less of a headache and save you money!
+So, give us a call today, fill out our online form, or LiveChat one of our professionals to make sure you’re not missing out on the home insurance you need for an affordable rate.